UmarBytes/DocSage/README.md

 **Flask (Optional for deployment):** Can be used for creating a web-based interface to interact with the model.

-requirements.txt:
-Functionality: Lists all the required Python packages for the project, including PyTorch, NumPy, Matplotlib, and any other dependencies that need to be installed.

 # Contact Email
 For any inquiries or further details, please contact: